 Faith is the source not only of energy but of happiness and delight (sukha) too.
 And again, it is a delight and happiness from which there is nothing to be blamed or feared.
 It is a pool from which one can drink, where there is no pollution and nothing to cause injury or illness.
 Thus faith is a powerful tool.
 It will take one from the beginning to the end of this realm of samsara and eventually set one free.

 As mentioned before, right in the beginning your faith may be weak and challenged by the defilements, but just notice, as you follow the Eightfold Path, how each stage gives rise to greater degrees of happiness.
 These experiences of happiness are real and are there to be turned to at any time if you will only notice them.
 They are like invisible companions that one takes for granted and often just doesn’t notice.
 They will give increased faith that this practice works, and as that faith builds up, it will propel you along the path.

-You are in the presence of Nibbaana because you are practising the Noble Eightfold Path.
-Confidence in this truth might just enable the mind to accept that Nibbaana is only hidden behind the thinnest of veils.
-You might just get the incentive to go beyond and achieve Jhaana, achieve Insight, and become one of the Noble Ones.
-Then you will realize that it wasn’t all that much, not all that difficult.
-Just go one step further into the mind and one step further behind the defenses of the delusion of self.
+You are in the presence of Nibbana because you are practising the Noble Eightfold Path.
+Confidence in this truth might just enable the mind to accept that Nibbana is only hidden behind the thinnest of veils.
+You might just get the incentive to go beyond and achieve jhana, achieve insight, and become one of the Noble Ones.
+Then you will realise that it wasn’t all that much, not all that difficult.
+Just go one step further into the mind and one step further behind the defences of the delusion of self.